ADIVIDAN1012/Beacon-Labs/README.md

 [![Python](https://img.shields.io/badge/python-3.10%2B-blue.svg)](https://www.python.org/)
 [![C](https://img.shields.io/badge/C-GCC-green.svg)](https://gcc.gnu.org/)

-**Beacon** is a modern, dynamically-typed, object-oriented programming language designed with a focus on **concurrency**, **safety**, and **expressiveness**.
-With an intuitive syntax and powerful features, Beacon aims to make parallel programming accessible while maintaining code clarity and robustness.
+**Beacon** is a revolutionary programming language built on **UOP (Universal User-Oriented Programming)**—a paradigm that prioritizes **human readability**, **intuitive syntax**, and **natural language constructs**.
+Unlike traditional languages that focus on machine-oriented optimizations, Beacon makes coding feel like a conversation between developer and computer.

+Beacon combines the power of modern programming with unprecedented clarity:
+- **Dynamically-Typed** with runtime safety
+- **Object-Oriented** with blueprints and inheritance
+- **Concurrency-First** with parallel programming primitives
+- **Human-Centric** keywords that read like plain English

 This repository contains the complete Beacon toolchain:
 - **Python-based Frontend:** Lexer, parser, and AST generator